 Shop at the official Moser store, for high-end Bohemian crystal.
 Many Bohemian crystal labels people can purchase at souvenir shops all over Prague.
 Such fragile but lasting pieces make your time here beautiful souvenirs.

-Also, it is one of the important things that why what is Prague known for.
+Also, it is one of the important things that is Prague known for.

 More Details